 - 1 1/2 cups (355 ml) whole milk or for paleo / dairy-free, almond milk or canned coconut milk*

 - pinch sea salt

 - Make sure the mixture is not too hot and add in the eggs.
-Mix the cornstarch with a small amount of milk until there are no lumps then add the cornstarch mixture along with the spice, the rest of the milk and a pinch of salt to the pot.
+Mix the cornstarch (or tapioca flour / starch) with a small amount of milk until there are no lumps then add the cornstarch mixture along with the spice, the rest of the milk, vanilla and a pinch of salt to the pot.

-- Whisk together and cook over medium heat just until thickened and just starting to boil.
+- Whisk together and cook over medium heat, stirring frequently, especially the hotter it gets (once it starts to get very hot, you'll want to stir constantly to prevent the eggs from cooking), just until thickened and just starting to boil.
 When thick, remove from the heat and pour the pudding into individual ramekins.
 Pudding will thicken more as it cools.